kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 This was just a small selection of cases where Spock makes your tests better.
 Even if you are a diehard JUnit fan, you should acknowledge the advantages of Spock and what it means for your unit tests.

-It should also be clear that Spock aims to be the ultimate solution when it comes to testing, covering the full testing lifecycle.
+It should also be clear that Spock aims to be the ultimate solution when it comes to testing, covering the full testing lifecycle, without any additional libraries.

 ![Spock Testing framework goals](../../assets/spock-vs-junit/one-stop-shop.png)